 Has the Rate of Inflation Risen Since Your Last Appraisal?

-State Farm provides home insurance coverage that automatically adjusts each year in an effort to compensate for increases in construction costs in your area.
+We provide home insurance coverage that automatically adjusts each year in an effort to compensate for increases in construction costs in your area.
 However, certain conditions such as severe weather can increase the demand for labour and materials and raise costs beyond normal inflation.
 It's important to update your home insurance coverage amount each year to keep up with the changing economy.

 What Influences Building Costs in Your Area?

 Market conditions may affect what it would cost to rebuild your home if you experience a loss.
 Replacement cost estimates are influenced by supply of labour, demand for labour, and the cost of construction materials.
-Keeping up with current market conditions in your area and changing your home insurance coverage amount accordingly will help you maintain comprehensive coverage at least equal to 100% of your home's estimated replacement cost.

 If you have any questions, contact your State Farm agent.